verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 ## Single Script Options

 - Build Scripts -> These scripts use the Dockerfile to build a new image and then create a container.
-These scripts must be run in the same folder as the Dockerfile.
 - Load Scripts -> These scripts load the provided image and then create a container.
-These scripts must be run in the same folder as behaverify_image.tar.

 We provide 3 scripts of each type (1 for each test from Test Information).
-Each of these scripts takes three command line arguments.
+Each of these scripts takes four command line arguments, three of which are the same.

+- **/path/to/Dockerfile/Folder/** -> This should point to the folder containing the Dockerfile.
+- **/path/to/DockerImage/Folder/** -> This should point to the folder containing the Dockerimage.
-- **/path/to/nuXmv** -> Required.
-This should point to the executable you downloaded as a prerequisite.
+- **/path/to/nuXmv** -> This should point to the executable you downloaded as a prerequisite.
 There should be no file extension.
-- **/path/to/writable/location/** -> Required.
-This should point to a folder where the results will be written.
-The final **/** is optional.
 - **mode** -> Required, sort of.
-This should be **test**, **partial**, or **full**.
-It is used to select the tests to run.
-It will default to **test** if it doesn't match any of the options.
+This should be **install**, **partial**, or **full**.
+- **/path/to/output** -> The output will be copied to /path/to/output.tar.
+This will not override existing files, so make sure there is no existing file.

-### Single Script: Minimal (estimated time: 4 minutes.
+### Single Script: Minimal (estimated time: 3 minutes.
 6 minutes on Chromebook)

 Build Script:

-	./build_and_run.sh /path/to/nuXmv /path/to/writable/location/ test
+	python3 build_and_run.py /path/to/Dockerfile/Folder/ /path/to/nuXmv install /path/to/output

 Load Script:

-	./load_and_run.sh /path/to/nuXmv /path/to/writable/location/ test
+	python3 load_and_run.py /path/to/DockerImage/Folder/ /path/to/nuXmv install /path/to/output

-The results will be written in **/path/to/writable/location/behaverify\_nfm\_install\_test**.
-See the Interpreting and Comparing Results section for more information.
+The results will be written in **/path/to/output.tar**.
+Extract the archive and see the Interpreting and Comparing Results section for more information.

-### Single Script: Partial (estimated time: 13 minutes.
+### Single Script: Partial (estimated time: 8 minutes.
 40 minutes on Chromebook)

 Build Script:

-	./build_and_run.sh /path/to/nuXmv /path/to/writable/location/ partial
+	python3 build_and_run.py /path/to/Dockerfile/Folder/ /path/to/nuXmv partial /path/to/output

 Load Script:

-	./load_and_run.sh /path/to/nuXmv /path/to/writable/location/ partial
+	python3 load_and_run.py /path/to/DockerImage/Folder/ /path/to/nuXmv partial /path/to/output

-The results will be written in **/path/to/writable/location/behaverify\_nfm\_partial\_results**.
-See the Interpreting and Comparing Results section for more information.
+The results will be written in **/path/to/output.tar**.
+Extract the archive and see the Interpreting and Comparing Results section for more information.

-### Single Script: Full (estimated time: 20 minutes.
+### Single Script: Full (estimated time: 13 minutes.
 1 hour on Chromebook)

 Build Script:

-	./build_and_run.sh /path/to/nuXmv /path/to/writable/location/ full
+	python3 build_and_run.py /path/to/Dockerfile/Folder/ /path/to/nuXmv partial /path/to/output

 Load Script:

-	./load_and_run.sh /path/to/nuXmv /path/to/writable/location/ full
+	python3 load_and_run.py /path/to/DockerImage/Folder/ /path/to/nuXmv partial /path/to/output

-The results will be written in **/path/to/writable/location/behaverify\_nfm\_full\_results**.
-See the Interpreting and Comparing Results section for more information.
+The results will be written in **/path/to/output.tar**.
+Extract the archive and see the Interpreting and Comparing Results section for more information.

 ---